 Huge Potts Point Mansion for sale

-This freestanding early Federation Queen Anne property is located in Challis Avenue, one of Potts Point’s best streets, and while now operating as a boutique hotel, it could be reimagined as a grand home.
+This freestanding early Federation Queen Anne property is located in Challis Avenue, one of Potts Point’s best streets, and while now operating as a boutique hotel, it would be re-imagined as a grand home.

 Fielding interest from expats, Chinese buyers, wealthy local families, business leaders and architecture buffs, McGrath Edgecliff agent William Manning reports that there is a palpable excitement over the sale of the house, which last changed hands in 2002.